 It was the calm before the storm that was the 1980s scooter boom and the seeds of that exponential growth were already being planted.

-Scootering in the 1970s released in June of this year.
+Scootering in the 1970s released in June of last year.
 You can purchase your copy here

 Enjoy more Scootering reading in the monthly magazine.
 Click here to subscribe.